SALib/SALib/README.md

 * `-Y, --model-output-file`: Required.
 File of model output values to analyze.

-* `-c, --column`: Column of model output file to analyze (optional).
+* `-c, --column`: Column of model output file to analyze (optional, default is zero).
 If the file only has one column, this argument will be ignored.

 * `--delimiter`: Model output file delimiter (optional).
 Common choices:
 	* Space-delimited (default): `--delimiter=' '`